Mass. schools hold free vaccination clinics in effort to end mask mandate

-EVERETT, MASS.
-(WHDH) - More than 100 school districts across Massachusetts are holding free COVID-19 vaccine clinics for students just days before school starts, in an effort to boost numbers and walk back the state’s mask mandate for their classrooms
+SALEM, MASS.
+(WHDH) - More than 100 school districts across Massachusetts are holding free COVID-19 vaccine clinics for students in an effort to boost numbers and walk back the state’s mask mandate in classrooms

 If 80 percent of eligible students are vaccinated by Oct.
 1, school districts can end the mask mandates for middle and high schoolers.
 Officials said the greater amount of vaccinated students, the less likely the virus will spread in schools.

+Gov. Charlie Baker added at a clinic in Everett that these clinics are also encouraging parents of students to get vaccinated.

-“In some cases its parents and kids who are coming to get vaccinated which in some respects is a bonus that if you have a program like this, if you can get the kids interested maybe they can get the parents to come get vaccinated as well,” said Gov. Charlie Baker at an Everett clinic.
+“In some cases, it’s parents and kids who are coming to get vaccinated which in some respects is a bonus that if you have a program like this, if you can get the kids interested maybe they can get the parents to come get vaccinated as well,” he said.

 “I wanted the vaccine and free ice cream,” said 12-year-old Shaila Martin in Lynn, where the American Federation of Teachers helped organize a clinic.